-11.8.1 The Bonneville Power Administration provided a comment letter dated July 5, 2017.
-In the letter, BPA expressed the following concerns related to development in and near its right of way.
+- 11.8.1 The Bonneville Power Administration provided a comment letter dated July 5, 2017.
+In the letter, BPA expressed concerns related to impacts from development in and near its right of way. - 11.8.2 County Analysis

 To mitigate these impacts, the following conditions are required: